matthewpblock/streaming-06-scenarios/docs/glossary.md

 ### VARCHAR

 A SQL column type for text values of variable length.
-All fields in this project are stored as VARCHAR in DuckDB.
+Many fields in this project are stored as VARCHAR in DuckDB, alongside DOUBLE and INTEGER types for specific metrics.

 ---